-Usha Martin has completed a Usha Martin wire rope delivery involving a massive offshore-class steel rope reel prepared at its European service hub in the Netherlands.
+Usha Martin has completed a major wire rope delivery, supplying a large offshore-class steel rope reel from its European service hub in the Netherlands.
+This project highlights the company’s expertise in handling complex, large-diameter wire rope solutions for offshore and energy sector applications.

+The delivery includes an 1,800-meter length of 83-mm-diameter steel wire rope, making it one of the largest units in a broader multi-reel supply program.
 Prepared at De Ruiter Staalkabel B.V. in the Netherlands, the reel measures approximately 3.60 meters in height and 3.50 meters in width.

-The rope was fitted with a short bow socket at one end, while the opposite end was left plain to align with the installation contractorโs rigging requirements.
+The company configured the rope to meet specific installation requirements.
+It added a short bow socket at one end while leaving the opposite end plain to align with contractor rigging needs.
+This approach supports the demands of offshore lifting and installation operations.

 Related stories on Wirenet: